nus-cs3203/course-website/contents/basic-spa-requirements/design-abstractions.md

     For any variable v,
             assignment a,
+            print stmt pn,
             read stmt re,
             container stmt (if or while) s,
             procedure call c,
             procedure p:

     Modifies(a, v) holds if variable v appears on the left hand side of a.

     Modifies(re, v) holds if variable v appears in re.

     Modifies(s, v) holds if there is a statement s1 in the container such that Modifies(s1, v) holds.

     Modifies(p, v) holds if there is a statement s in p or in a procedure called (directly  or indirectly) from p such that Modifies(s, v) holds.

     Modifies(c, v) is defined in the same way as Modifies(p, v).

+    Modifies(pn, v) do not hold.

 **Examples:**